websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/reference/7-3-breaking-changes.md

 #### Why was this change made?

-The `SingleVPMPoolUtil` and `MultiVMPoolUtil` classes were originally deprecated in [LPS-84138](https://issues.liferay.com/browse/LPS-84138).
+The `SingleVMPoolUtil` and `MultiVMPoolUtil` classes were originally deprecated in [LPS-84138](https://issues.liferay.com/browse/LPS-84138).
 The classes are no longer in use.

 ---------------------------------------
 ### Removed Cache Bootstrap Feature